aisk/multicorn/README.md

-# ngru
+# Ngru

-Ngru is a python wsgi server writen in C. Use libevent's http library.
+Ngru is a python wsgi server writen in C. Using libevent's http library.

 ## build